Mabso1/NMR-onion/README.md

 pip install python-rle
 ```

-For PyTorch follow the link of <https://pytorch.org/> and select your operating system
+For PyTorch, follow the link of <https://pytorch.org/> and select your operating system
 Note: If you installed Anconda, it is probably easiest to install from the Anaconda prompt on Windows

 # Downloading the program